gradle-nexus/publish-plugin/README.md

 The plugin does the following:

-- configure a Maven artifact repository for each repository defined in the `nexusPublishing { repositories { ... } }` block in each subproject that applies the `maven-publish` plugin
+- configure a Maven artifact repository for each repository defined in the `nexusPublishing { repositories { ... } }` block in each subproject that applies the `maven-publish` or the `ivy-publish` plugin
 - creates a `retrieve{repository.name.capitalize()}StagingProfile` task that retrieves the staging profile id from the remote Nexus repository.
 This is a diagnostic task to enable setting the configuration property `stagingProfileId` in  `nexusPublishing { repositories { myRepository { ... } } }`.
 Specifying the configuration property rather than relying on the API call is considered a performance optimization.
 - create a `initialize${repository.name.capitalize()}StagingRepository` task that starts a new staging repository in case the project's version does not end with `-SNAPSHOT` (customizable via the `useStaging` property) and sets the URL of the corresponding Maven artifact repository accordingly.
 In case of a multi-project build, all subprojects with the same `nexusUrl` will use the same staging repository.
 - make all publishing tasks for each configured repository depend on the `initialize${repository.name.capitalize()}StagingRepository` task